 Note: You can also download the metadata as an XML file for sharing.

 6. The Security page will update to show that SSO has been activated.

 7. If you need to disable SSO for any reason, select the toggle in the Single Sign-On (SSO) area.

+As a best practice, we recommend testing SSO in a separate private browser window, so you can still disable it if login is unsuccessful and we need to troubleshoot further.
 If you're having trouble setting up SSO, we can set it up for you manually.
 Send your request to Support via this form with the subject “SSO Request.”